-The primary thrust of the particle/astrophysics research areas includes both experimental and theoretical efforts to understand the evolution and contents of the universe from its earliest moments to the end of time.
+The primary thrust of the particle/astrophysics research areas includes both experimental and theoretical efforts to understand the evolution and contents of the universe.
 These investigations require our faculty and students to develop and apply new measurement techniques, sensor technologies, and detailed computer simulations and analyses.
 As such, our students receive broad technical training that positions them to pursue a diverse range of careers from basic science to the private sector.

 The department’s research covers a number of areas relevant to the state, region, and nation, including research related to energy conservation and alternative energy sources, a major focus of the state and nation; soft condensed matter such as polymers and liquid crystals, which ties in with the polymer and liquid crystal industry in northeast Ohio; semiconductor and nanoscopic systems, important for the U.S. technological infrastructure; and medical physics, which couples with the large medical infrastructure in Cleveland, Ohio, and the U.S., as well as with the medical imaging industry, which has a large presence in the area.
 Our program in particle/astrophysics has impact both locally and around the world, and is a motor that drives K-12 interest in science.
 The department also is heavily involved in outreach, including regular appearances by our faculty on NPR’s